 - 1. Roster Batting and Roster Substitution Options.
 Coaches must exchange with each other and with the home plate umpire which roster format they will use before the start of each game. - a.
 For both regular season games and league tournament games, either coach may use what is known as Roster Batting to create their batting order.
 The following modifications to NFHS rules would then apply. - i.
 All eligible players present must be included in the batting order.
 Any eligible players arriving after the game officially starts are added to the bottom of the order.
 Players may not be moved to another batting order position. - ii.
-If a player leaves the game due to injury or illness, that player is removed from the batting order and no out is recorded when that spot in the batting order comes up later in the game.
-If removal of the player reduces the number of players to 9 (nine) or less, an out will be recorded when that spot in the batting order comes up later in the game.
-The player cannot re-enter the game. - iii.
-If a player leaves the game due to reasons other than injury or illness, that player is removed from the batting order and an out is recorded when that spot in the batting order comes up later in the game.
-The player cannot re-enter the game. - iv.
+If a player leaves the game due to injury or other, when that player's spot in the batting order comes up, an out is recorded. - iii.
 All players are eligible for defensive play, and can be substituted into any defensive position at any time. - b.
 A traditional roster format can also be used for either regular season games or league tournament games.
 The following modifications to NFHS rules for player substitution would then apply. - i.
 All starting players can be withdrawn and reinserted into the batting order more than once, however, they must be placed back into their original batting order position, and must sit out 6 (six) total outs (offensive plus defensive) before they can be reinserted. - ii.
 All substitute players can be inserted and withdrawn from the batting order more than once, however, they must be reinserted back into the same batting order position they were first substituted into, and must sit out 6 (six) total outs (offensive plus defensive) before they can be reinserted.
 Initial insertion into the roster for substitute players can occur at any time once the game starts. - iii.
 Each batting order position can accommodate 1 (one) starter and multiple substitutes during the course of a game. - iv.
 If a starting player leaves the game due to injury or other, that spot is filled by any available substitute players who have not yet been inserted into a batting order position.
 If all available substitute players have already been assigned other batting order positions, any available substitute player can fill the open position defensively.
-When that starting player's spot in the batting order comes up, the out-of-position substitute player does not bat, and an out is recorded.
+When that starting player's spot in the batting order comes up, the out-of-position substitute player does not bat, and an out is recorded. - 2.
+Batters are allowed to bunt.
+The exception is a batter that shows bunt and pulls back to swing ... this is not allowed.
+A dead ball shall be called and the penalty is a strike.